Nine concrete problems

 Most pipeline issues aren't subtle.
 They're the same nine things, every time.
 This is the companion to the launch video series — one section per feature, deep-linkable so a thread, DM, or pitch can land on the exact one being discussed.

 Drop the file in.
-Gantry produces a clean USDZ with materials, textures, and hierarchy intact.
+Gantry produces clean USD, USDA, USDC, or USDZ with materials, textures, and hierarchy intact.

 Preview natively

-Most converters preview in a generic 3D engine.
-What you see isn't what your app or AR scene will render.
+Most converters preview in a generic engine.
+What you see isn't what will render on device.

 Gantry's viewport is RealityKit — the same renderer Apple platforms use at runtime.
 The preview is the result.